 As a student at the UniSA Business School you will have the opportunity to pair two single degrees to create your own combined degree program.
 Combining degrees enables you to specialise in two fields, providing you with choice, flexibility and increased employer value at the start of, and throughout, your career.
-You study two undergraduate degrees or two postgraduate degrees simultaneously in less time than two single degrees and without having to apply for the second degree through SATAC.
+You study two undergraduate degrees simultaneously, typically in less time than two single degrees and without having to apply for the second degree through SATAC.

 - Specialise in two fields and gain a competitive advantage when entering your chosen career.

-- Complete a combined degree and graduate with double the opportunities in less than double the time.
+- Complete a combined degree and graduate with double the opportunities in a shorter time.

-- You will receive two parchments, one for each degree.
+- Graduate with two parchments, one for each degree.

 You can select from any combined degree options in areas such as:

 - human resource management

 - innovation and entrepreneurship

 - legal studies

 - logistics and supply chain management